-Surveys show that most men only go to the doctor when they’re sick or worry there’s a severe problem.
+Surveys show that most men only go to the doctor when they’re sick or worried that there’s a severe problem.
 But that approach to men’s health doesn’t give you the best opportunity to stay healthy.
 The doctors at Boerne Family Medicine provide men’s health exams to prevent disease and promote long-term wellness.
 If you’d like to learn more about the benefits of men’s health, call the office in Boerne, Texas, or use the online booking feature to schedule an appointment.

 There’s one vital reason to get in the habit of a yearly physical exam: to prevent disease and stay well.